folkertdev/rust-rfcs/text/0000-labeled-match.md

 **real-world use cases**

+Performant state machines are important in real-world projects.
 This RFC follows in part from work on [zlib-rs](https://github.com/trifectatechfoundation/zlib-rs).
 The decompression logic of zlib is a large state machine.
-The C version relies heavily on
+The C version relies heavily on:

 - putting values onto the stack (rather than behind a heap-allocated pointer).
 In practice, LLVM is a lot better at reasoning about stack values, resulting in better optimizations
 - guaranteed direct jumps between different states, using the fallthrough behavior of C `switch` statements